mattpovich/sedfitting-ysos/recipes/find_ysoc_procedure.md

 **Authors: M. S. Povich & T. P. Robitaille**

 ## Description
-This recipe guides you through a series of color selections and SED fitting of reddened stellar photospheres to identify a sample of candidate young stellar objects (YSOs) with mid-IR excess emission in a specified region of the GLIMPSE or similar survey with *Spitzer* (or *WISE*).
-The final science product is an ASCII file called `data_glimpse+ysoc` that can be used for subsequent SED fitting classification analysis of YSOs.
+This recipe guides you through a series of color selections and SED fitting of reddened stellar photospheres to identify a sample of candidate young stellar objects (YSOs) with mid-IR excess emission in a specified region of GLIMPSE or a similar survey with *Spitzer* (or *WISE*).
+This general approach has been applied extensively to catalog YSOs in Galactic star-forming regions that suffer a high degree of contamination from field stars, in particular reddened background giants ([Povich et al. 2009](https://doi.org/10.1088/0004-637X/696/2/1278), [Povich & Whitney 2010](https://doi.org/10.1088/2041-8205/714/2/L285), Povich et al. [2011](https://doi.org/10.1088/0067-0049/194/1/14), [2013](https://doi.org/10.1088/0067-0049/209/2/31), [2016](https://doi.org/10.3847/0004-637X/825/2/125)).
+The end product is an ASCII file called `data_glimpse+ysoc` that can be used for subsequent SED fitting classification analysis of YSOs.

 ## Version History

 * Original sedfitting_procedure_ukidss-mir — 2011-08-24 by M. S. Povich
-* Updated to use  [`python sedfitter`](https://github.com/astrofrog/sedfitter) — 2018-07-23 by M. S. Povich
+* Updated to use the [`python sedfitter`](https://github.com/astrofrog/sedfitter) — 2018-07-23 by M. S. Povich
 * CURRENT (v1.0) — 2019-05-15 by M. S. Povich

 I recommend using two different terminal windows simultaneously, one in `bash` and the other in `tcsh`.
 The correct shell in which to execute each block of command is indicated as follows:

   * `python` command blocks are preceded by **>>>**
   * `tcsh/IDL` command blocks are preceded by **%/IDL>**